 #10.
 Overlook Park

 Overlook Park is absolutely lovely, especially on a crisp fall day.
 A patch of grass is shaded by a handful of trees, enticing visitors to linger with friends while lounging on picnic baskets and watching the sunset.

 I suggest following suit during a warm summer night because the views of Portland are spectacular.
 You’ll get unparalleled views of the Fremont Bridge, which is especially beautiful at sunset.

 There’s plenty of great restaurants nearby, if you’d like to swing by for a bite after the sun sets.
 Here’s a mini-guide on N Mississippi Avenue.

 #9.
 Tanner Springs Park

-I sitting down and watching the random jumble of folks that pass through, especially the kids mesmerized by the Koi fish below.
+I enjoy sitting down and watching the random jumble of folks that pass through, especially the kids mesmerized by the Koi fish.

 Local’s Tip: Grab a delicious cup of coffee from Sister Cafe and stroll around the neighborhood, you’re sure to find something interesting.
 Lovejoy Bakery is a great option if you’re hungry.

 #8.
 Peninsula Park